clagasse/CVIS/docs/README.md

 ## Technical Report

-For a full description of methods and preliminary results see [the draft technical report](CVIS_report.html)
+A full description of methods and results are detailed in a technical report currently in development.
+Please contact the authors for further information.

 ## Project Structure